-Spring Term: Unit 3 - Weimar and Nazi Germany, 1918-1939
+Autumn Term: Unit 3 - Weimar and Nazi Germany, 1918-1939

 Students will be studying Unit 3 - Weimar and Nazi Germany, 1918-1939.
-They will study the emergence of the democratic system in Germany after WW1 and the ups and downs of the Weimar Republic through the 1920s.
+Here they will study the emergence of the democratic system in Germany after WW1 and the ups and downs of the Weimar Republic through the 1920s.
 Students will then examine reasons for the rise of the Nazis and Hitler's consolidation of power before exploring life in the Nazi state.
 This unit focuses on building source interpretation and essay skills.

-Summer Term: Unit 3 - Weimar and Nazi Germany, 1918-1939 (continued), revision and examinations
+Spring Term: Unit 3 - Weimar and Nazi Germany, 1918-1939 (continued)